07 September 2020

-In software development there are different tools for remote teams.
-For example Jira is often the single source of truth regarding the scope.
+In software development, there are different tools for remote teams.
+For example, Jira is often the single source of truth regarding the scope.
 If a scope is discussed and changed on a call or by email request, it is immediately represented in the ticket description.
 There may be different sources of truth, one size doesn’t fit it all.
 For example, we have our technical documentation with more general information on Confluence rather than on Jira.
-Just make sure everyone knows what to refer to in which case and you won’t be overwhelmed by too many sources of truth.
+Just make sure everyone knows what to refer to in which and too many “sources of the truth” won’t overwhelm you.
 Thanks to this, people know exactly where to find necessary and most current information, without browsing through channels and emails to check if they missed something.
-Whenever there is a confusion or disagreement, just refer to your single source of truth.
-While it might be annoying at first, to update it with each, even the smallest change/input, over the long run, it will save you tons of time and energy.
+Whenever there is confusion or disagreement, just refer to your single source of truth.
+While it might annoy you at first to update it, even the smallest change/input, it will save you tons of time and energy in the long run.

 Shorten your feedback loops